sebogh/panache/README.md

 -metadata and -filter into styles.
 Through that, panache simplifies Pandoc calls and ensures consistency across documents.

-panache is similar to others for that cascading styles may be defined in separate YAML-files and within documents.
+panache is similar to others in that cascading styles may be defined in separate YAML-files and within documents.

-panache is different for that its styles may contain variables and that documents may specify multiple styles / context dependable styles.
+panache is different in that its styles may contain variables and that documents may specify multiple styles / context dependable styles.

 ## Context Dependable Styles